-Water Hardness: Many customers use treatment devices, such as water softeners, to remove water hardness causing minerals like calcium and magnesium to produce soft water.
-Most customers with water softeners will find that settings between 13 and 22 grains per gallon will provide the most effective treatment.
+Water Hardness: Due to the heavy influence from groundwater, lvins City water supply is considered to be very hard.
+Many customers use treatment devices, such as water softeners, to remove minerals like calcium and magnesium that cause water hardness.
+Many customers with water softeners may find that a setting of 22 grains of hardness per gallon provides the most effective treatment.

-Ivins City personnel work very hard to provide quality water to every residence and we closely monitor it to ensure it.
+lvins City personnel work very hard to provide quality water to every residence and we closely monitor it to ensure it.
 We ask that all our customers help us protect and conserve our water sources, which are the heart of our community.
-If you have any questions about this report or concerning your water utility, please contact us at 435-634-0689 or send an email cgillette@ivins.com.
+If you have any questions about this report or concerning your water utility, please contact us at 435-634-0689 or send an email publicworks@ivins.com.
 We want our valued customers to be informed about their water utility.

-Please feel free to visit our website at ivins.com or attend any of our regularly scheduled City Council meetings that are held on the first and third Thursday of every month beginning at 5:30 pm.
+Please feel free to visit our website at www.ivins.com or attend any of our regularly scheduled City Council meetings that are held on the first and third Thursday of every month beginning at 5:30 pm.

+Sincerely,

-Sincerely, Charles R. Gillette, P.E.
-Public Works Director/City Engineer June 2017
+Charles R. Gillette, P.E.
+Public Works Director/City Engineer June 2018